The Westies (Irish gang)

 The Westies was the name given by the Irish media to a criminal gang based in Blanchardstown, west Dublin, Ireland.

 They controlled the heroin trade in west Dublin in the late 90s and early 2000s and were known for their extreme violence against drug addicts and rival drug dealers.
 The gang, who were also involved in armed robberies and extortion, imploded after the murders of all of its leaders.

 Leaders

 Shane Coates

 Shane Julian Coates (1972 – 2004) was from Willowood Grove in Clonsilla.
 One of eleven children from a respectable Dublin family, Coates had been involved in crime from a young age, and in 1990 was sentenced to two years jail for stealing a van and damaging a Garda car with it.
 In 1994, Coates survived an attempt on his life after he was shot in the stomach while drinking in the Mountview Inn in Clonsilla.
 Coates was considered to be the leader of the Westies, and due to his psychopathic tendencies was dubbed "The New Psycho" by the Sunday World.
 He was a bodybuilding enthusiast who very rarely drank alcohol.
 Coates became a father in 1994.
+The 2019 Irish crime television series, Darklands, was written by his younger brother, Adam Coates, who based the show loosly off Shane’s criminal history and death.